 The library’s volunteer program is designed to expand and enhance public service to the community.
 Volunteers learn more about the library and its place in the community and observe firsthand the way the library serves the community’s needs.

 - Volunteers are identified as persons who regularly perform duties or tasks for the Library without wages or benefits.
-The volunteers described in this policy are different from the Friends of the Library, Play and Learn, and Career Transition Center volunteers, who are governed by their own policies and bylaws.
+The volunteers described in this policy are different from the Friends of the Library and Play and Learn Station volunteers, who are governed by their own policies and bylaws.

 - Individuals donating time to the library under the auspices of any other unit, (e.g. Scouts, churches, community organizations, etc.) may identify themselves with the unit, but may not promote it while working in the library.